List of Nickelodeon Movies productions

 The following is a list of all productions produced or released by Nickelodeon Movies, the family film division of Paramount Pictures (part of Paramount Skydance Corporation), including live-action and animated feature films, shorts, television and internet series, and specials.

-Their first film was Harriet the Spy, which was released on July 10, 1996, with their latest being Dora and the Search for Sol Dorado, which was released on July 2, 2025.
-Their upcoming slate of films includes The SpongeBob Movie: Search for SquarePants on December 19, 2025, Paw Patrol: The Dino Movie on August 14, 2026, The Legend of Aang: The Last Airbender on October 9, 2026, and an untitled sequel to Teenage Mutant Ninja Turtles: Mutant Mayhem on September 17, 2027.
+Their first film was Harriet the Spy, which was released on July 10, 1996, with their latest being Paw Patrol: The Dino Movie, which was released on August 14, 2026.
+Their upcoming slate of films includes an untitled sequel to Teenage Mutant Ninja Turtles: Mutant Mayhem on August 13, 2027.

 Feature films

 All films listed are produced and/or distributed by Paramount Pictures unless noted otherwise.